dmurvihill/motion-sdk/README.md

 2. If you get locked out three times in a day, your API access is disabled permanently.
 You have to email support to get it back.

-_(note: `motion-sdk` is an unofficial package and we are not affiliated with Motion.
+_(Note: `motion-sdk` is an unofficial package and we are not affiliated with Motion.
 Motion's rate limits may change without notice.
 Consult the [official API docs](https://docs.usemotion.com/docs/motion-rest-api/44e37c461ba67-motion-rest-api) to verify the rate limits before using this package.)_

-`motion-sdk` will stay under the API rate limit as long as there is but a single `Motion` instance associated the user.
+`motion-sdk` will automatically stay under the API rate limit so long as there is at most one `Motion` instance associated with the same user in the same day.
 Any requests that would exceed the rate limit will be queued up to a maximum queue length (which is configurable in the [constructor](docs%2Fmarkdown%2Fmotion-sdk.motion._constructor_.md)).
 If you are making API requests from multiple sources, you must configure a custom rate limiter.